GrailFinder/dankete/README.md

 ![db_models](closet/db_models.png "db_models")

 ## Where is the front?
-I am no frontender.
 Any help with front is needed.